chriskeraly/lumopt/README.md

 This is a continuous adjoint opimtization wrapper for Lumerical, using Python as the main user interface.
 It is released under an MIT license.

-## Tutorials, examples, and Documentation
+## Tutorials, Examples, and Documentation

 It is all here: https://lumopt.readthedocs.io/en/latest/